Fresno State hands No. 21 San Diego State 1st loss, 30-20

 POLL IMPLICATIONS

 San Diego State’s four-week stay in the rankings is likely to end with this loss.
-However, Fresno State could re-enter for the second time this season.
-The Bulldogs moved into the Top 25 after a victory over then-No. 13 UCLA on Sept.
+However, Fresno State could enter for the second time this season.
+The Bulldogs moved into the Top 25 after a victory over UCLA on Sept.
 19.

+“We have shown we can beat Top 25 teams.
+We’ve still got three games left in the regular season, though, and can’t let up,” DeBoer said.
+“We’ve already had that hiccup.
+If we keep winning, (the ranking) will happen.
+I think we are a very good, well-rounded and complete team.”

 THE TAKEAWAY